DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_faq.md

 ## Does DAFoam support all the OpenFOAM's configurations and boundary conditions?

-No. These OpenFOAM features are NOT supported in DAFoam.
+No. These OpenFOAM features are NOT supported in DAFoam. **Note**: the configurations and boundary conditions used in [DAFoam tutorials](https://github.com/dafoam/tutorials) are tested and working.
+Use caution if you want to add a new configuration that has not been used the tutorials.

 - Unsteady solvers
 - AMI boundary condition
 - Non-stationary boundary conditions, such as totalPressure, totalTemperature
 - fvOptions and MRF are implemented for only some of primal solvers
 - empty boundary condition
+- Limited schemes such as `Gauss linear limited corrected 0.33` for laplacianSchemes and `limited corrected 0.33` for snGradSchemes in system/fvSchemes may cause inaccurate adjoint gradients.
+Don't use them!

 ## How to fix the "Primal solution failed for the baseline design!" error?